Lab Policy

 dump(model_object, "filename.joblib")

 The autograder will only accept a particular filename.
-That filename will always be provided in the lab instructions.
 Models submitted to the autograder must be less than 5MB on disk.
+For particularly large models, you may use the compress parameter of the dump function to reduce the size of the model when written to disk.

 There will be a very non-trivial timeout between possible model submissions to the autograder.
 Do not expect to make multiple submissions near a deadline.
 More than anything else, the long timeout should encourage you to seriously consider model validation before submission.